-District Environment Plans) and the Chief Secretary, ensuring that the gap in solid and liquid waste generation and treatment is bridged at the earliest, shortening the proposed timelines, adopting alternative/interim measures to the extent and wherever found viable.

-41. The Chief Secretary may consider designating a Senior Nodal Officer at the rank of ACS to regularly assess the progress in bridging the gaps in sewage and solid waste management and establishing stocktaking at district level.
+- 44. We hope in the light of interaction with the Chief Secretary, the State of Telangana will take further measures in the matter by innovative approach, stringent monitoring at appropriate level, including at the level of the District Magistrates (who execute the District Environment Plans) and the Chief Secretary, ensuring that the gap in solid and liquid waste generation and treatment is bridged at the earliest, shortening the proposed timelines, adopting alternative/interim measures to the extent and wherever found viable.
+The State may devise an operative mechanism by which service providers with due diligent process can execute work relating to solid and sewage management simultaneously throughout the State all districts, cities and towns.
+Considering the environment compensation imposed for restoration dovetailed with the State budget and availability of confirmed sites, there should not be any difficulty in execution without delay. - 45.
+The Chief Secretary may consider designating a Senior Nodal Officer at the rank of ACS to regularly assess the progress in bridging the gaps in sewage and solid waste management and establishing stocktaking at the district levels.
 Existing and upcoming STPs need to have linkages with industries and other bulk users including Agriculture/horticulture for using treated sewage.
 Legacy waste sites need to be remediated and reclaimed areas utilized for setting up of waste processing plants so to process day-to-day waste generation.
 More and more green belts/dense forests need to be set up to mitigate adverse impact of waste.
 Based on the gained experience, standardized processing and treatment methodologies be replicated for areas of other Corporations, Municipalities and Panchayats.
+Alongwith the cluster approach, it appears to be necessary to deal with the bigger towns with population of more than one lakh like Warangal, Nizamabad, Khammam, Hyderabad, Karimnagar, Ramagundam, Mahabubnagar, Nalgonda, Adilabad, Suryapet, Miryalaguda, Siddipet, Jagtial on separate footing for sewage and solid waste management.

-42. Laid down statutory norms need to be complied as per prescribed timelines and directions in the judgments of Hon'ble Supreme Court and this Tribunal, including directions in orders dated 25.4.2019, 28.2.2020 and 14.12.2020 and other orders in individual cases.
+46. Laid down statutory norms need to be complied as per prescribed timelines and directions in the judgments of Hon'ble Supreme Court and this Tribunal, including directions in orders dated 25.4.2019, 28.2.2020 and 14.12.2020 and other orders in individual cases.
 In the light of observations in paras 14, 19 and 22 above, accountability be fixed for erring officers and compensation collected and utilised, as already directed.

-Need for monitoring by NMCG and MoUD NMCG, SBM and Amrut schemes
+Need for monitoring by NMCG and MoUD for centrally assisted/sponsored schemes

-43. In view of continuing huge gap in solid and liquid waste generation and treatment, it is high time that Ministry of Housing and Urban Development (MoUD) and National Mission for Clean Ganga (NMCG) who have programmes like Swachh Bharat Mission (SBM), AMRUT - 1 and 2.0 and River Cleaning, appropriately monitor compliance of waste management norms by concerned States and take remedial action on their part.
+47. In view of continuing huge gap in solid and liquid waste generation and treatment, it is high time that Ministry of Housing and Urban Development (MoUD) and National Mission for Clean Ganga (NMCG) who have programmes like Swachh Bharat Mission (SBM), AMRUT - 1 and 2.0 and River Cleaning, appropriately monitor compliance of waste management norms by concerned States and take remedial action on their part.
+Central Funding and State budgetary provisions need to be adequately allocated and apportioned keeping in view of environment compensation which is based on the restoration work estimate.
+While granting/disbursing funds to States, execution mechanism for centralized tendering at the State level to overcome delays at each city/town level may be considered.
+This may facilitate timely utilization of funds.
 MoEF&CC and CPCB may continue monitoring as per MSW Rules and the Water Act.